 I love keeping things simple, but special in the winter.
 I like to have some special decorations so the house doesn’t feel too bare after the Christmas spirit gets packed up.

-These DIY Farmhouse Cottons Stems are just that special & simple.
+These DIY Cotton Stems are just that special & simple.
 Wanna know my favorite part?
 They can be made for LESS THAN $2!

 Do you like making crafts?
 Check out these other DIY farmhouse style projects:

-- Grab a vintage bread box from thrift store and give it a farmhouse makeover
+- Grab a vintage bread box from the thrift store and give it a chalk paint makeover

 - Decorate your table for winter with a farmhouse style winter tablescape

 - Make a rustic painted wood sign for your walls with a 2×4